-Ingredients: AEA Certified Emu Oil and Organic Camelina Oil as a Dietary Supplement: Shake well upon receipt to blend oils.
+Ingredients: AEA Certified Emu Oil 50%, Organic Camelina Oil 25%, Organic Hemp 12.5% and Virgin Olive Oil 12.5% with a drop of natural Vitamin E for freshness.
+Shake well upon receipt to blend oils.
 Store in refrigerator to extend freshness.

 Internal Dosage: For general health and wellness 1/4 teaspoon for every 20 pounds once a day.
 For targeted problem (joint inflammation, skin issues, etc) double dosage for 5-7 days then reduce.Remember, this is not a drug - it is a food - and these are just guidelines.
 Adjust up or down for your pets needs.
 As symptoms subside reduce dosage.